 Niantic Labs can be found somewhere between San Francisco, Austin and New York.
-We have never actually met an employee of this mysterious company, but their drones drop instructions and payments when required.
-What we have gathered from our relationship with Niantic is that there is a high level of intellect, a keen knowledge of maps, and a detailed eye for design, and an altered take on reality (AR).
+We have never actually met an em-ployee of this mysterious company, but their drones drop instructions and payments as required.
+What we have gathered from our relationship with Niantic is that there is a high level of intellect, a keen knowledge of maps, a detailed eye for design, and an altered take on reality (AR).
 Their stealthiness lends charm to their projects.
 Rumor has it they might be a reincarnation of the A-Team.
 A spinoff from Google, they continue to partner with their former parent and others to create mobile AR and games.
 We’re happy to play along.

 Aaron Michalovic is a timber framer from the frigid northeast, now relocated to Austin.
 He's the only woodworker we know that wears flip-flops year-round.
 It might be hard to have faith in a woodworker who leaves his toes vulnerable to a dropped hammer or a rogue board, but this guy can build a barn that will last 200 years or carve a spoon from a delicate branch.
 Watching him work encourages us to do what we love – however we get there.